RafaelPereiraSantos/update-segment-functions/README.md

 with Segment.
 You may and and I encourage you to use this action and help on maintaining it.

 ## how to use
+The function must previously exist on Segment, this action only updates an existing function, it does not create one from the scratch, the code and settings can be managed by this action but not the creation of the function itself.

+### Function naming convention
 Each function code must be in a separated folder that contains the function code in a javascript file and a configuration file in a yaml formatted file.

-There is no pattern for the name of neither the function nor the yaml file, you can choose whatever name you want, the only requirement is that: there must be only one javascript and yaml file per folder.
+There is no pattern for the name of neither the function nor the yaml file, you can choose whatever name you want, the only requirement is that: there must be only one javascript and yaml file per folder, tests are OK as long as they have the ```.test.``` in their naming.

-The function must previously exist on Segment, this action only updates an existing function, it does not create one from the scratch, the code and settings can be managed by this action but not the creation of the function itself.
+### Command activiation
+This function is executed based on a command being called in the commentary section of the pull request which contains function code to be updated on Segment.

+You can define what command you want to use it is all up to you, please referer to the section **Example usage** for an example and more details.

+## How to configure
+Bellow you can see the details on how to implement and use this action.

 ### yaml file settings
+Below are the configurations necessary for each function.
 The yaml file should be composed by the following settings:
 - functionID: (optional) The ID of a function previously created on Segment.
 - displayName: (optional)